hubblew/pim-cli/SPEC.md

-# LMPM Specification
+# PIM Specification

 ## Overview
-LMPM (Language Model Package Manager) is a command-line utility for managing language model packages.
+PIM (Prompt Instruction Manager) is a command-line utility for managing prompt instructions and related files.

 ## Configuration File